IntroductionBack to Top

 plugged in sound and the elusive

-- Pursuit of the latter is extremely costly and may yield less-than-desirable results (more prone to feedback, lots of outboard gear, etc)
+- Pursuit of the latter can be extremely costly and may yield less-than-desirable results (more prone to feedback, lots of outboard gear, etc)

 - While I may, not everyone prefers the